MerEsf/Weather_Predictor/README.md

 ### Statistical tools:
 Autoregression and confidence intervals
 ### Procedure:
-Detect and remove seasonal trends
+* Detect and remove seasonal trends <br />
-Use autocorrelation to build time-series features Build a weather predictor using python
+* Use autocorrelation to build time-series features <br />
+* Build a weather predictor using python <br />
-Evaluate a time-series model's performance
+* Evaluate a time-series model's performance <br />